Cyphrme/Coze/docs/development.md

 easily build and run code in those modules".

 We use the module during local development (The should be "no duh", but Go mod has a gotcha.)

 Add the following line to `go.mod` in your other projects for local changes to apply while doing local development.
 ```go.mod
 replace github.com/cyphrme/coze => ../coze
 ```

-Alternatively, use go workspaces.
+Alternatively, use Go workspaces.

 Also do a